Exploring Individual Factors in the Adoption of LLMs for Specific Software Engineering Purposes

-As emerging from the existing literature, an initial understanding of the tasks most frequently performed in collaboration with LLMs has emerged in the context of software engineering.
+As emerging from the existing literature, an initial understanding of the purposes most frequently pursued in collaboration with LLMs has emerged in the context of software engineering.
 However, what remains insufficiently explored is the antecedent of use and the underlying motivation driving the adoption of LLMs for specific purposes.
-Although several studies have investigated individual factors related to technology adoption—e.g., perceived effort and performance expectancy—influencing developers' decisions to use LLMs in software engineering~\cite{russo2024_navigating, lambiase2024investigatingroleculturalvalues, choudhuri2024guideschoicesmodelingdevelopers}, these efforts have primarily focused on overall adoption, without examining \textbf{the individual factors that drive the choice to use LLMs for distinct software engineering tasks}. \IEEEpubidadjcol
+Several studies have investigated individual factors related to technology adoption—e.g., perceived effort and performance expectancy—influencing developers' decisions to use LLMs in software engineering~\citep{russo2024_navigating, lambiase2024investigatingroleculturalvalues, choudhuri2024guideschoicesmodelingdevelopers}.
+For example, in our previous work~\citep{lambiase2024investigatingroleculturalvalues}, we investigated how individual developers' cultural values—based on Hofstede's model—affect the general intention to adopt LLMs in software development, using the UTAUT2 model as a mediating framework.
+That study focused on technology acceptance at a global level, regardless of purpose type.
+Nevertheless, these efforts have primarily focused on overall adoption, without examining \textbf{the individual factors that drive the choice to use LLMs for distinct software engineering purposes}.

 We argue that the highlighted gap is problematic for several reasons.
-First, current research in software engineering is focused on developing tools that incorporate LLMs to support specific tasks~\cite{white2024building, nguyen2023generative}; a focused investigation into which individual developer factors are most strongly associated with a higher frequency of use for specific tasks could inform design choices, support developer decision-making, and enhance the development of tailored tools, ultimately reducing wasted effort.
+First, current research in software engineering is focused on developing tools that incorporate LLMs to support specific purposes~\citep{white2024building, nguyen2023generative}; a focused investigation into which individual developer factors are most strongly associated with a higher frequency of use for specific purposes could inform design choices, support developer decision-making, and enhance the development of tailored tools, ultimately reducing wasted effort.
 Second, gaining insight into these motivations is essential for organizations aiming to optimize the integration of LLMs into their software development processes, ensuring that their use aligns with productivity objectives while mitigating potential unintended consequences.
 Finally, exploring these antecedents could inform studies on long-term behavioral changes, shedding light on how reliance on LLMs evolves over time and its implications for developer skill acquisition, software quality, and team dynamics.